xaionaro/alfresco-expirable-content/readme.md

 This add-on gives you the ability to add an expiration date to content.
 When the expiration date is in the past, the content is notified about.

-The expiration date is displayed but is not editable in the Share UI.
-That's because this property is intended to be set by a workflow, folder rule, script or some other API.
-If you let anyone edit that property, someone who ordinarily might not be able to notify about a document could notify something simply by adjusting the expiration date.

 The add-on comes with a scheduled job that will run periodically to notify expired content.
 By default, the job runs every 5 minutes.
 To change that, set the following in alfresco-global.properties: